tjtr33/Nodz/README.md

 click on a bezier net to delete it<br>
 left mouse drag from a PLUG to a SOCKET<br>
 when a new bezier is dragged near acceptable sockets, they highlight<br>
+CtrlShiftMetaLeft Press in empty space selects all Single Left Press de-selects all
+Lassoo an area, then press F to zoom that subset ControlShiftLeftDoubleClick brings up a text editor

 ###
 ## Requirement